-As far as I know there are 3 easy ways on how you can verify if certain so-called POEA accredited agency in the Philippines has suspended or valid license.
+As far as I know there are 3 easy ways on how you can verify if certain so-called POEA accredited agency in the Philippines has suspended or valid license in 2017.
 All you have to do is follow the steps (with picture) given in this post.

 When there is no government-to-government agreement between the Philippines and certain country, when comes to hiring Filipino workers, the fastest way for an OFW to find a job abroad is through a manpower agency.

 There are legal recruitment agencies that aim for the success of their clients and unfortunately, there are also handful of fake manpower agencies which only aims to take the money of their unsuspecting applicants.
 After that, the personnel of the fake agencies will no longer communicate to the poor applicant.
 The sad truth is, these incidents happen everyday.

 There are ways to avoid it happen to you, your friend, and family members.
 This is by verifying first the status of manpower agency through the POEA website.
 Before you start the application process and send to the latter your personal documents like passports, NSO birth certificate, Diploma, TESDA training certificates, valid IDs, and lastly, the placement fee.

 If you are currently looking for jobs abroad bound for Canada, New Zealand, Singapore, Japan, Australia and other countries offered by certain “POEA approved manpower agency,” it would be safer to verify first if the latter is legally allowed to operate in the Philippines.
 Legal in a way that it has proper documentation and complies with the rules and regulations imposed by POEA.
 In this way, you the stakeholders / applicants, will never fall victim to fake recruiters that will just take your documents and hard-earned placement fee.